Your first event in 15 minutes

 Open the Check-in settings and keep Check-in Method on Self.

-This is the fastest way to verify the full attendee flow because people can check themselves in from their own device when the window opens.
-Switch to Scan later when staff need to validate each arrival with the Scanner App.
+This is the fastest way to verify the full attendee flow.
+People check themselves in from their own device when the window opens.
+Switch to Scan later, when staff need to validate each arrival with the Scanner App.

 Save and publish

-For a first pass, the most common blockers are missing event basics such as the banner image, title, or dates.
+The most common blockers are missing event basics: the banner image, title, or dates.

 Test the live attendee flow